mihaiandreineacsu/dso-python-tasks/module-4/nmap/Readme.md

 # My `nmap clone` tool

-This is my own implementation of the `nmap` tool.
-Can be used to scan an IP- or DNS-Address for opened ports.
+This is my own implementation of the `nmap` tool, used to scan an IP or DNS address for open ports and identify the running applications on those ports.

-This is a lightweight implementation that covers the following features/options:
+This lightweight implementation covers the following features/options:

-- Finds open ports using various TCP connections.
+- Find open ports using various TCP scan techniques.
-- For the first 100 ports scans finds the running application type.
+- For the first 100 ports, identify the type of running application.

 ## Table of content